UPDATE: JANUARY 2022

-The 88-key hammer action keyboard has built-in speakers for a deep, rich listening experience.
+The Yamaha P-45 has an 88-key hammer action keyboard has built-in speakers for a deep, rich listening experience.
 The piano is the compact and lightweight version of the P-35 keyboard and is a good substitute in smaller spaces.
 The greatest quality of the P-45 is its portability.

 It is light enough to easily find a place and still manages to delight with a sound with astounding projection.
 Measuring just 52.2″ in width, 6″ in height, and 11.6″ in-depth, the P-45 has the perfect size for space-saving, and it’s a great option for any player looking for an affordable, compact, and easy to use digital piano.
 In addition, the P-45 comes with the acclaimed Graded Hammer Standard key action that recreates the feel of an acoustic piano, and its 3-pedal unit offers a wide range of expressive capabilities.

 When compared to the P-45, the Roland FP-30 is a far more sophisticated and durable option.
 With its 88-key Hammer Action keyboard, powerful synth voices, and an array of high-end digital features, the FP-30 is an advanced electric piano with its own distinct musical personality.
 But despite its unparalleled features, it’s still more compact than the average 88-key electric piano.
 Measuring just over 51.2″ in width, 11.2″ in-depth, and 5.9″ in height, it’s an incredibly sleek option that is sure to fit just about anywhere.